johnantonn/johnantonn/README.md

 You can contact me by [email](mailto:johneegr@gmail.com) or reach out via my [LinkedIn page](https://www.linkedin.com/in/ioannis-antoniadis/).

 ## AI stuff..
-You can find a list of AI recommendations that I found influential during my studies [here](https://github.com/johnantonn/ai-reads).
+You can find a list of recommended reads on the field of AI [here](https://github.com/johnantonn/artificial-intelligence-references).

 <!--
 **johnantonn/johnantonn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.